HappyPills/offtopic.co.za/_posts/penned/2018-01-19-rules-for-your-son.markdown

 ---
 layout: post
-title:  "A Life Guide For Your Son"
+title:  "Rules For Your Son"
-permalink: /penned/a-life-guide-for-your-son/
+permalink: /penned/rules-for-your-son/
-date:   2017-03-25
+date:   2018-01-19
 tags:   penned life
 categories: penned
 ---
 I am not the original author of this, but whomever you are: kudos to you.
-The only thing you missed was to tell them is that not being a Stormers' supporter is frowned upon.
+The only thing you missed was to tell them is that not being a Stormers' supporter is frowned upon:

-###Rules for sons:
 1. Never shake a man’s hand sitting down.
 2. Don't enter a pool by the stairs.
 3. The man at the Braai is the closest thing to a king.